chroma-core/docs/docs/api-reference.md

                                 ))
 ```

+If you are using a Jupyter Notebook, you will need to call `client.persist()` manually.

 ### Run chroma just as a client to talk to a backend service

 For production use cases, an in-memory database will not cut it.
 Run `docker-compose up -d --build` to run a production backend in Docker on your local computer.
 Simply update your API initialization and then use the API the same way as before.